SoundGearLab-Team | Last Updated On September 17th, 2021 | This post may contain affiliate links.

 The sound quality of the DT 880 Edition tries to balance the sound but with a boost in the high-end frequencies.
 The bass is present, not powerful but reasonably defined.
 The midrange is good, present and sounds natural and intimate.
 The treble is a bit forward but with great balance in transparency and details.

 The soundstage is more spacious than and engaging on the DT880 Edition.
 Instrument separation and detail retrieval are also very good.
 This makes them sound good particularly in classical and instrumentals.
-Overall, the Beyerdynamic DT880 Edition is well built, has good comfort for most people and the overall sound quality performs well for the classical genre.

 The older Philips SHP9500 was discontinued.
 This review is for the new model the Philips SHP9500s.
 The older version comes with a longer 10ft coiled cable while the new version includes a 5ft cable.
 The older version also included a cloth carrying bag, which does not come in the package of the Philips SHP9500s.
 Apart from those differences, the headphone driver, and the overall design seems unchanged.